frictionlessdata/ckanext-datapackager/README.markdown

 CKAN and ckanext-b2 installed next to each other in the same directory.
 This would normally be the case if you've done development installs of CKAN and ckanext-b2.

+### Coverage

+To run the tests with test coverage reporting, first install `coverage` in your
+virtualenv:

+    pip install coverage

+Then run nosetests like this:

+    nosetests --ckan --with-pylons=test.ini --with-coverage --cover-package=ckanext.b2 --cover-erase ckanext/b2/tests/

+To get a nice, HTML-formatted coverage report in `cover/index.html` add the `--cover-html` option.